spfuu/shSonos/plugin.sonos/README.md

     Parameter max_items can only be used, if start_item is set (positional argument)

-    It's a good idea to check to see if the total number of favorites is greater than the amount you requested ('max_items'), if it is, use `start` to page through and  get the entire list of favorites.
+    It's a good idea to check to see if the total number of favorites is greater than the amount of requested ('max_items'), if it is, use `start` to page through and  get the entire list of favorites.

     Response: